smcmullan-ncirl/SSPProject/README.md

 JDK11 is the preferred build environment and there is a dependency on Scala 2.12 for the Spark application.

-The target platform is Apache Spark 3.0.0 Preview 2
+The target platform is Apache Spark 3.0.0 and Apache Flink 1.10

 ## IDE Development and Debugging